The Fight for Al-Aqsa Mosque

 The deliberate targeting of the Al-Aqsa mosque is not a new occurrence, with the holy site experiencing violent disruption by Israeli police previously on Apr.
 15, 2022.

-Recent escalations of force are fomenting anxiety among the Palestinian people, with the rising tensions likely an inflection of Prime Minister Benjamin Netanyahu and his cabinet’s “right ultra-nationalist” leanings.
+Recent escalations of force are fomenting anxiety among the Palestinian people, with the rising tensions likely an inflection of Prime Minister Benjamin Netanyahu and his cabinet’s “